biosimulations/biosimulations/docs/users/faqs.md

 **How are results encoded into HDF5 files?**

-Within HDF5 files, the results of each report (`sedml:report`) and plot (`sedml:plot2D`, `sedml:plot3D`) are saved to paths equal to a combination of the relative path of the parent SED-ML document within the parent COMBINE/OMEX archive and the id of the report or plot.
+Within HDF5 files, the results of each report (`sedml:report`) and plot (`sedml:plot2D`, `sedml:plot3D`) are saved to paths that are a combination of the relative path of the parent SED-ML document within the parent COMBINE/OMEX archive and the id of the report or plot.

 For reports, the rows of these data tables correspond to the data sets (`sedml:dataSet`) specified in the SED-ML definition of the report.
 The heading of each row is the label of the corresponding data set.
 For plots, the rows of these data tables correspond to the data generators (`sedml:dataGenerator`) specified in the SED-ML definition of the curves and surfaces of the plot.
 The heading of each row is the id of the corresponding data generator.